histovec/histovec-beta/README.md

 - proxy : nginx - could be Apache as well
 - frontend : Vue.js - could be any npm framework
 - backend : Python + FlaskRestPlus - could by any api framework
-- database : Elasticsearch + PostGreSQL -  could be any wished stack

 This is the first draft of making something quite neutral, but still derived from the matchID project.
 But it should take you small minutes to move it to your own playground.